elusivecodes/FyreTypeParser/README.md

 Get the user time zone.

-- `$timeZone` is a string representing the time zone name.
+- `$timeZone` is a string representing the time zone name, or a *Closure* that returns the time zone name.

 ```php
 $parser->setUserTimeZone($timeZone);